How to find the Supreme collection for this season

 Error/Monitor Delays for Restocks

-Because Supreme has started to ban IPs now, if you don’t have proxies, you will have to experiment with Error/Monitor Delays.
-If you don’t have proxies, 3-4 tasks with a Error Delay of 500 and a Monitor Delay of 1000 is recommended (You should test this as well).
-To test, setup number of tasks, with desired delays, and run them, time how long they run until you see the “429” error, then wait 20-30 minutes, adjust delays, and test again.
+Because Supreme has started to ban IPs now, users will have to experiment with Error/Monitor Delays.
+2-5 tasks with a Error Delay of 500 and a Monitor Delay of 1000 is recommended if proxies are not being used.
+(This should be tested as well).
+To test, setup a number of tasks with desired delays and run them, time how long they run until the “429” error appears, then wait 20-30 minutes, adjust delays, and test again.

 Example of Testing: 5 Tasks with 100/100 Delays run for 58 sec until I get 429.
 Adjust Delays to 500/500 and try again.
-Do this until you do not get the error msg anymore, then take note of what your settings are for next time.
+Do this until the error doesn't appear anymore, then take note of what the settings are for next time.

-With all this info you should be on your way to cooking Supreme in no time.
-If you have any questions please do not hesitate to fill out a ticket and our Support team will help you out.
+With all this info cooking Supreme should be a breeze in no time.
+If any questions arise please do not hesitate to fill out a ticket in discord and our Support team will assist as soon as possible.